Domestic Violence Awareness Month Around the World: Democratic Republic of Congo

 Olga Kangaj: The Democratic Republic of the Congo

-Olga Kangaj, a former Ethnic Young Adult Intern with Church and Society and a former Global Mission Fellow with Global Ministries, founded a youth advocacy organization called “All for Justice” in the South Congo Episcopal Area.
-All for Justice provides trainings on healthy masculinity, promotes nonviolence education, and advocates for gender equity.
+Olga Kangaj, a former Ethnic Young Adult Intern with Church and Society and a former Global Mission Fellow with Global Ministries, founded a youth advocacy organization called “All for Social Justice” in the South Congo Episcopal Area.
+All for Social Justice provides trainings on healthy masculinity, promotes nonviolence education, and advocates for gender equity.

 Olga says, “We trained young men and women on how to use their masculinities positively in order to end gender-based violence.
 The manual used for this purpose is one published by the World Council of Churches.”